eagle840/katacoda-labs/jenkins/step3.md

 click 'Download now and install after reboot', check the boc 'Restart jenkins...' when shown and jenkins will restart

-katacode will prompt you to connect to the port again (9080), and login with un/pw (admin/1234)
+katacode will prompt you to connect to the port again (9080) - click 'display port' and login with un/pw (admin/1234)

 goto 'manage jenkins' > 'manage nodes and clouds'